-What You Can Do to Help Positive Reviews Avoid the Yelp Filter
+What You Can Do to Help Reviews Go Through the Yelp Filter

-There are some easy things you can do to help these positive reviews avoid the dreaded Yelp filter.
+There are some easy things you can do to help reviews go through the dreaded Yelp filter.
 Interact with the Yelp reviewer or Yelp review in any way possible:

 - Add the reviewer as a friend